otavosousa/clean-code-and-clean-architecture/README.md

-<p>This repository is the result of experiments in a clean code and clean architecture course based on Uncle Bob's books &#128522.</p>
+<p>This repository is the result of experiments in a clean code and clean architecture course based on Uncle Bob's books and Eric Evans's book &#128522.</p>
 <p>Entering the concepts of DDD, TDD, SOLID and Design patterns.</p>

 <div style="display: flex; align-items: center; margin-top: 20px;">